 There is evidence that the Egyptians began believing in a life after death early in their prehistory.
 A family member was buried with everyday objects such as pots, palettes for grinding cosmetics, beads, amulets, and combs for use in the afterlife.
-The body was placed in its grave in a crouched or fetal position, with the head normally pointed south and the face turned west to see the setting sun.
+The person was placed in their grave in a crouched or fetal position, with the head normally pointed south and the face turned west to see the setting sun.

 The Egyptians of the early Predynastic period did not use artificial means to preserve the body for the afterlife, but it was preserved just the same.
 The deceased, wrapped only in a goat hide, was buried in a shallow oval pit dug out of the desert sand.
 Over time, the heat of the surrounding sand dried out the body.
 If a body is dried thoroughly, bacteria and fungi cannot eat at the tissues after death, and the body does not decay.
-Thus, the earliest Egyptian mummies were created by natural heat.
+Thus, the earliest mummified Egyptian people were created by natural heat.

 Two things helped the Egyptians to notice that this natural process was occurring.
 First, the shifting sands of the desert made the marking of graves very difficult, so old graves would be accidentally disturbed when new graves were dug.
 Second, grave robbing became a profitable profession soon after the Egyptians began filling graves with valuable objects, and exposing the graves made clear the effect the sand was having on the bodies.